inovex/elements/doc/contributing/01-high-level-overview.md

 This is a mono repository based on Lerna.
 Lerna is a tool for managing JavaScript projects with multiple packages.
 Visit the [Lerna GitHub repository website](https://github.com/lerna/lerna) to learn more about Lerna.

-Each package provides a separate README and is distributed as a self contained package through npm.
+Each package provides a separate README and is distributed as a self-contained package through npm.
 These packages are a thin layer on top of our Web Components to achieve a better framework integration.
 Please refer to the sub-folder of the corresponding package to get more information about the package itself:

 > You can follow the link on the package name to directly go to the repository location.